mystal/mystal.github.io/README.md

-A web site/blog/thing to be!
+My personal web site.
+Hand-coded with love and using [Hugo](//hugo.spf13.com/) to statically generate the pages.